Sjord/jwtcrack/README.md

 Crack a HS256, HS384 or HS512-signed JWT.
-You need `PyJWT` for these scripts:
+You need `PyJWT` and `tqdm` for these scripts:

-    pip install PyJWT
+    pip install PyJWT tqdm

 ## crackjwt.py